colllten/Find-a-Boiler/README.md

   flip side, the other use can accept or decline the request.

 #### Importing
 - A demo importable CSV file is available to test.
-Copy `import.txt`'s absolute location and paste it into the textfield located in the registration frame.
+Copy `import.txt`'s absolute path and paste it into the text field located in the registration frame.

 #### Exporting
 - Exporting can be achieved by logging in > My Profile > Settings > Export.
 This exports a file named `exportedUser.txt`